kimtth/awesome-azure-openai-llm/section/aoai.md

 - [AI Agent-Driven Auto Insurance Claims RAG Pipeline](https://techcommunity.microsoft.com/t5/azure-architecture-blog/exploring-ai-agent-driven-auto-insurance-claims-rag-pipeline/ba-p/4233779) [09 Sep 2024]
 - [Retrieval Augmented Fine Tuning](https://techcommunity.microsoft.com/t5/ai-ai-platform-blog/retrieval-augmented-fine-tuning-use-gpt-4o-to-fine-tune-gpt-4o/ba-p/4248861): RAFT: Combining the best parts of RAG and fine-tuning (SFT) [25 Sep 2024]
 - [Partner Resources: AI & ML Academy](https://microsoft.github.io/PartnerResources/skilling/ai-ml-academy)💡a comprehensive learning resource provided by Microsoft for partners and developers
+- [How to develop AI Apps and Agents in Azure – A Visual Guide](https://devblogs.microsoft.com/all-things-azure/how-to-develop-ai-apps-and-agents-in-azure-a-visual-guide/)💡a Visual map to help you decide which Azure AI service is best for your use case.
+[4 Dec 2024]